elenderg/PAL-1000/instruções de compilação.md

 `Move the rider (compiler rules).`
 `Compile an expression given the rider.`
 `If the compiler's abort flag is set, exit.`
-`If the expression's variable is nil, abort with "I don't understand the variable '" then the expression's phrase then "'." and the rider; exit.`
+`If the expression's variable is nil, abort with "_I don't understand the variable '_" then the expression's phrase then "_'._" and the rider; exit.`
-`If the expression's type is not value pushable, abort with "'" then the expression's type's name then "' can't be passed properly." and the rider; exit.`
+`If the expression's type is not value pushable, abort with "_'_" then the expression's type's name then "_' can't be passed properly._" and the rider; exit.`
-`If the rider's token is "and", compile the next statement given the rider (call - with clause).` `Add a fragment given the push value tag and the expression's variable.`
+`If the rider's token is "_and", compile the next statement given the rider (call - with clause).` `Add a fragment given the push value tag and the expression's variable.`